 Fundraising: We may contact you to provide you with information about our sponsored activities, including fundraising programs, as permitted by applicable law.
-If you do not wish to receive fundraising communications from us, you may opt out of receiving these communications.
-If we create or maintain records subject to 42 CFR part 2 and intend to use or disclose those records for fundraising, we will first provide you with a clear and conspicuous opportunity to elect not to receive any fundraising communications.
+If you do not wish to receive such information from us, you may opt out of receiving these communications.

-Appointment Reminders: We may disclose your protected health information to provide you with appointment reminders (such as phone calls, voicemail messages, emails, postcards, or letters).
+Appointment Reminders: We may disclose your protected health information to provide you with appointment reminders (such as voicemails messages, postcards, or letters).